 (4) This section applies to a decision or action in relation to a relevant prisoner in custody for a homicide offence or homicide related offence whether the offence was committed before, on or after the day on which the Sentence Administration Amendment Act 2018 section 9 comes into operation.

-[Section 66B inserted by No. 2 of 2018 s.
+[Section 66B inserted: No. 2 of 2018 s.
 9.]

 66C.
 Commissioner of Police report